Bayesian-Graphical-Modelling-Lab/bayesian-network-psychometrics-lab/content/news/index.md

 ---

 **2023**</br>
-Looking for a <a href = "https://vacatures.uva.nl/UvA/job/Postdoctoral-Researcher-in-Bayesian-Graphical-Modeling/765324902/">postdoc </a>!
+We are looking for a <a href = "https://vacatures.uva.nl/UvA/job/Postdoctoral-Researcher-in-Bayesian-Graphical-Modeling/765324902/">postdoc </a>!